Searching for a King — Muslim Non-Violence & the Future of Islam, Jeffry R. Halverson, Potomac Books; Rs.1,622; 172 pp

 To amplify his interpretation hypothesis, Halverson cites the diverse ways in which the word ‘jihad’ is differently read by extremists and advocates of Islamic non-violence.
 While it is popularly interpreted as punitive violence and/or armed conflict against infidels and unbelievers, others define it as an internal struggle to develop the virtues of charity, equality and compassion to counter the radical discourse of jihad, says the author of this thought-provoking polemic.

-The unique proposition of this book is that it demonstrates that the narrative of non-violence is available to Muslims within their own religious traditions and heritage.
+The unique proposition of this book, Searching for a King, is that it demonstrates that the narrative of non-violence is available to Muslims within their own religious traditions and heritage.
 Halverson presents his case for the compatibility of Islam and non-violence by citing the teachings of five modern Muslim champions of peace from different parts of the world.
 All of them believe, or believed that passive non-violence is “fully compatible with the Qur’an and the teachings of the Prophet Muhammad,” writes Halverson.

 One of the most remarkable advocates of non-violence for effective socio-political transformation was Abdul Ghaffar Khan (1890-1987), the Pathan leader who was a close and valued colleague of Mahatma Gandhi.
 Halverson provides interesting glimpses into the life and worldview of the ‘Frontier Gandhi’, who, while strongly rooted in Islamic traditions, enthusiastically embraced people of other faiths and believed that non-militant means were the only appropriate way to solve complex socio-political conflicts.